suve/lesserphp/docs/docs.md

 function which does a `var_dump` on the argument.
 Try passing the function different values from LESS and see what the results are.

-The return value of the registered function must also be a **lessphp** type, but if it is a string or numeric value, it will automatically be coerced into an appropriate typed value.
+The return value of the registered function must also be a **lesserphp** type, but if it is a string or numeric value, it will automatically be coerced into an appropriate typed value.
 In our example, we reconstruct the value with our modifications while making sure that we preserve the original type.

-The instance of **lessphp** itself is sent to the registered function as the second argument in addition to the arguments array.
+The instance of **lesserphp** itself is sent to the registered function as the second argument in addition to the arguments array.

 ## Command Line Interface

-**lessphp** comes with a command line script written in PHP that can be used to invoke the compiler from the terminal.
+**lesserphp** comes with a command line script written in PHP that can be used to invoke the compiler from the terminal.
 On Linux and OSX, all you need to do is place `plessc` and `lessc.inc.php` somewhere in your PATH (or you can run it in the current directory as well).
 On windows you'll need a copy of `php.exe` to